Gowdy-symmetric cosmological models with Cauchy horizons ruled by non-closed null generators: Introduction

 Gowdy-symmetric solutions to Einstein's field equations are useful test cases for studying key issues in cosmology, e.g.\ questions related to strong cosmic censorship, spikes and the BKL conjecture.
 Moreover, their investigation promises insights that clearly go beyond the realm of the homogeneous standard models.
 Consequently, these spacetimes are of considerable interest --- especially in mathematical general relativity.

 A particular class of Gowdy-symmetric models has been introduced in a recent paper \cite{BeyerHennig2012}: the \emph{smooth Gowdy-symmetric generalized Taub-NUT (SGGTN) solutions}.
-These spacetimes are generally not known in the form of exact solutions.\footnote{Nevertheless, an example of a three-parametric family of exact solutions has been provided in \cite{BeyerHennig2014}.} Instead, existence has been shown with abstract methods.
+These spacetimes are generally not known in the form of exact solutions.
+(Nevertheless, an example of a three-parametric family of exact solutions has been provided in \cite{BeyerHennig2014}.)
+Instead, existence has been shown with abstract methods.
 The main result was that for any choice of two free functions, subject to a periodicity condition, a unique SGGTN solution exists.
 Each SGGTN spacetime has a past Cauchy horizon, and the two free functions describe the behaviour of the spacetime geometry as this horizon is approached.
-Moreover, with the exception of particular ``singular cases'', these solutions are generally expected to develop a second, future Cauchy horizon.
+Moreover, with the exception of particular ``singular cases'', which will be explained below, these solutions develop a regular second, future Cauchy horizon.

 The goal of the present article is to investigate the nature of the initial constraint (the periodicity condition), which restricts the choice of data at the past horizon.
 We will see that this condition is related to a topological feature of this horizon, namely the fact that the null generators have closed orbits.
 Here, we extend the construction of SGGTN spacetimes to situations with horizons ruled by non-closed generators.
 The resulting class of spacetimes turns out to again have two functional degrees of freedom, but a periodicity condition is not required anymore.
 Note that many investigations of cosmological Cauchy horizons in the literature assume closedness of the generators, mainly for technical reasons (see, e.g., \cite{FriedrichRaczWald1999,MoncriefIsenberg1983,Racz2000}).
 Therefore, it is particularly interesting to study properties of spacetimes for which this assumption is violated.